Ancient Chernihiv: Architectural landmarks

 Since 1989, the site is placed on the tentative list of World Heritage Sites of the United Nations Educational, Scientific and Cultural Organization (UNESCO), receiving its reference number 668.
 According to the description, the site only includes Saviour-Transfiguration Cathedral and Borysohlibskyi Cathedral.
-Currently the creation of a renewed nomination is underway, and it will include the central part of Dytynets, Yeletska Hora with the ensemble of Yelets Monastery, Black Grave, Boldyna Hora with the 10th century kurgan grave field, and the complex of the Trinity Monastery.
+As of 2023, the creation of a renewed nomination was underway, and it will include the central part of Dytynets, Yeletska Hora with the ensemble of Yelets Monastery, Black Grave, Boldyna Hora with the 10th century kurgan grave field, and the complex of the Trinity Monastery.
+As of December 2025, the nomination process has slowed down, primarily due to disputes between the regional and local governments.